top of page

 Search

 British composer Herbert Howells had a knack for writing highly evocative choral compositions.
 However, his existence in the realm of concert music has been largely forgotten.
 There are a few works some are familiar with: A Spotless Rose, Requiem, Like as the Hart, and, what many consider to be his greatest work, Hymnus Paradisi.
-So if this man was held in such high esteem among elite British composers (Ralph Vaughan Williams, for example), then why are his works mostly ignored?
-Let's shine some light on Herbert Howells and his music.
+However, the latter is regarded as the greatest only by those who really dig deep into the music of Herbert Howells.
+If this man was held in such high esteem among elite British composers (Ralph Vaughan Williams, Benjamin Britten, etc.), then why is his diamond composition, Hymnus Paradisi, mostly ignored?

 Born as one of six children on October 17th, 1892, Howells began music lessons at a young age in 1905 with Herbert Brewer, organist of the Gloucester Cathedral.
 Becoming friends with Ivor Gurney, his pupil at the Cathedral, Howells decided to follow his dear friend's lead and study in London at the Royal College of Music.
-Howells thrived but mostly composed orchestral music.
+Howells thrived, composing mostly orchestral music.
 It wasn't until he composed his Psalm Preludes and op.
-17 Rhapsodies for organ that Howells developed what would later be known as his signature sound.
+17 Rhapsodies for organ, where Howells' signature aesthetic was codified.

 Howells went on to marry singer Dorothy Eveline Goozee in 1920.
-He met Dorothy nine years before they married and they produced two children, a daughter named Ursula and a son Michael.
+He met Dorothy nine years before they got married, and they had two children: a daughter named Ursula and a son named Michael.
 Despite living securely, a tragedy for Howells occurred in 1935: at the age of only nine, Howells' son Michael contracted polio and died three days later.
-Heeding to the consultation of his daughter Ursula, Howells channeled his grief through composition.
-Using a significant amount of musical material from his unpublished 1932 Requiem, Howells composed a majority of what would become his paramount large-scale choral work Hymnus Paradisi.
-The work remained deeply personal and unknown to the public until Howells fully orchestrated and successfully completed Hymnus Paradisi for its premier on September 7th, 1950, which served as a memorial of his son fifteen years and one day after his death.
-Hymnus Paradisi was an instant success with critics and the public and continues to be considered such to this day.
+Heeding the consultation of his daughter Ursula, Howells channeled his grief through composition.
+Using a significant amount of musical material from his unpublished 1932 Requiem, Howells composed a majority of what would become his paramount large-scale choral work, Hymnus Paradisi.

-Herbert Howells died on February 7th, 1983 at the age of 90.
-He composed throughout the entirety of his life and after his death his daughter Ursula started the "Herbert Howells Society," which illuminated how influential Howells' music had been and is to this day.
+Herbert Howells died on February 7th, 1983, at the age of 90.
+He composed throughout the entirety of his life, and after his death, his daughter Ursula started the "Herbert Howells Society," which illuminated how influential Howells' music had been and is to this day.
 However, despite the multitude of commemorations after his death, Howells remains largely unknown to many who have not had the luxury of hearing his music.
-Hopefully the beauty Howells offered to the world will gain in awareness.
+It is my desire and fortunate privilege to expound awareness on his diamond, Hymnus Paradisi.
+Hopefully, recognition of the beauty Howells offered to the world will grow.

 Comments